 The results from the integrated extracurricular activities

-- Successful promotion of the inclusive component and permanent inclusion and independence of the students with special needs for active participation in the extracurricular activities, through which they are accepted as equal members of the group.
-Their progression is evident on both levels – socialization and studying.
+- Successful promotion of the inclusive component and permanent inclusion of students with special needs for active participation in the extracurricular activities, in which all students are accepted as equal members of the group.
+Their progression is evident on both levels – socialization and studying;

-- Reduced barriers for learning of the “other” language; cultural dialogue between students from different ethnic communities is successfully achieved.
-In addition, the educational exclusion among the students due to language barriers is minimized.
+- Reduced barriers for learning of the “other” language; promoted intercultural dialogue between students from different ethnic communities;

-- The multiethnic character of the groups is visually captured through a successful multicultural design of the school space, created by the students themselves.
+- Visually represented multiethnic character of the groups through successful multicultural design of the school space, created by the students themselves;

-- Dynamic, multidirectional communication is achieved, without language barriers, enriched with skills for nonverbal communication and understanding.
+- Dynamic, multidirectional communication, without language barriers, enriched with skills for nonverbal communication and understanding;

 - Developed personal and social competencies among the students necessary for life in a real multiethnic context.